Code-Institute-Submissions/Milestone2-GrubHub/README.md

 ### **Functionality**

 The website is one page.
-It features a header with the wesbite name, a footer with details about the site and a central section which centres around the Google maps API.
+It features a header with the website name, a footer with details about the site and a central section which centres around the Google maps API.
 It enables the user to search based on their location and food preference.
-The location search function autofills to avoid user error when selecting their location and the eating establishment selection is a dropdown menu featuring 5 choices of venue type.
+The location search function autofill's to avoid user error when selecting their location and the eating establishment selection is a dropdown menu featuring 5 choices of venue type.
 The social media icons are linked to my social media pages and the copyright at the bottom is an anchor tag linked to the GitHub page.

 ### **UX**